11 Health Perks You Didn’t Know You Can Get for Free

 Free pap tests

-Cervical cancer can be deadly, but only half as many people are dying from it nowadays.
+Cervical cancer can be deadly, but far fewer people are dying from it nowadays.
 This reduction coincides with widespread cervical cancer screening, which can identify pre-cancerous cells before they have a chance to become cancer.
 The CDC’s National Breast and Cervical Cancer Early Detection Program provides breast and cervical cancer screenings and diagnostic services to low-income, uninsured, and underinsured women across the United States.
-And if you have any of these symptoms of cervical cancer, don’t wait to be screened.
+Find out some secrets that’ll help lower your medical bills.

 Free HIV testing